 I have a great love of the Bardo Thodol, or ‘Tibetan Book of the Dead’.
 It contains powerful truths about the nature of mind.
 I regard Padmasambhava, it’s author, as the second Buddha, as the Tibetan Buddhists do.
 I see the Bardo Thodol as a wonderful distillation of many of the essential elements of the Mahayana phase of Buddhism, at a crucial time when its Vajrayana phase was being born.
 While I love early Buddhism and the historical Buddha, my belief is that, if we are seeking radical transformation and self-realisation in this lifetime, our approach to meditation and insight practice benefits enormously from the incorporation of the key Mahayana and Vajrayana insights that can be found in the Bardo Thodol.

 An important thing to understand about the Bardo Thodol is that we do not have to believe in it as a literal description of how rebirth takes place, to find it nevertheless, to be of the utmost value.
 The profound wisdom that it contains is in the form of archetypal psychology.
 It speaks to us, in the language of imagery and symbolism, of things that can only be pointed to, and felt as a resonance in the fields of the body – not known objectively and conceptually.

 The fact that the Bardo Thodol came to be called the ‘Tibetan Book of the Dead’ is probably unfortunate.
 That was the name, given to it by early Western students of Tibetan Buddhism, of the collection of Padmasambhava’s teachings that includes verses to be read over the body after a person has died.
-It is nothing like the ‘Egyptian Book of the Dead’ to which comparison has often been made.
+It is nothing like the ‘Egyptian Book of the Dead’ with which comparison was made at that time.
 Bardo, or more correctly the two words bar do, are Tibetan for ‘intermediate state’; and Thodol, is actually two Tibetan words – thos, which is Tibetan for ‘hearing’ as well as ‘philosophical studies’, and grol, which means ‘liberation’.
-Hence a better translation of Bardo Thodol would be Liberation Through Hearing During the Intermediate State.
+Hence a better translation of Bardo Thodol would be Liberation Through Hearing in the Intermediate State.